In these workshops, you can learn how to:

 When’s the next one?

-No workshop is scheduled just now (spring of 2020), but you can if you are interested in hosting a workshop, or you can sign up for our rare, informative email messages, to the right and nearer the bottom…
+No workshop is scheduled just now (late summer of 2024), but you can if you are interested in hosting a workshop, or you can sign up for our rare, informative email messages, to the right (“Keep me informed!”)…

 What are these workshops?